Followers

 were a bane to British General Thomas Gage

-Revere received orders from Dr. Joseph Warren, then head of the local Committee of Safety, directing him with warning the key patriot leaders in the region, John Hancock and Samuel Adams, of the British plan to take them in a secret raid on Lexington.
+Revere received orders from Dr. Joseph Warren, then head of the local Committee of Safety, to warn key patriot leaders in the area, John Hancock and Samuel Adams, about the British plan to secretly raid Lexington and capture them.
 Revere arranged for the signal lanterns at the Old North Church.
-Working with William Dawes, the two rebel leaders were warned.
-Riders were sent out to alert the militia and then Revere, Dawes and a Dr. Samuel Prescott went on to warn the militias at Concord of the second phase of the operation – seizing the weapons there.
+Working with William Dawes, the two rebel leaders were alerted.
+Riders were dispatched to warn the militia, and then Revere, Dawes, and Dr. Samuel Prescott went on to notify the militias at Concord about the second phase of the operation – seizing the weapons there.

 warned the villages of the approaching British